Pump and its parts

 - Pistons: A piston is a component used in a reciprocating pump which is tightly fitted in a cylinder and moves linearly back and forth to compress and move the fluid/liquid.
 It is available with many manufacturers such as Gaso, Gardner Denver, Wheatley, Oilwell, and National.
 A piston liner is the cylinder in which the piston moves.

 - Plungers: A plunger in a reciprocating pump has the same function as that of a piston and only differs in its shape and size.
 It also moves in a closed fitted cylinder called a stuffing box.
 Plungers are used in positive displacement pumps.
-Plungers are available in variety of materials and sizes.
-A few of them are Rokide plunger, which uses little lubrication and is also known as Chrome Oxide.
+Plungers are available in a variety of materials and sizes.
+A few of them are Rokide plungers, which uses little lubrication and is also known as Chrome Oxide.
 Rokide is used as a hardened coating to the base material.
 Ceramic plungers are also popular, made of ceramic, they are resistant to abrasive substances if used in pumps.
 Another type of plunger commonly used is Tungsten coated, in which a tungsten coating is done to reduce the wear and tear of the plunger.
 They are corrosion resistant.
 A few types of Hard-Co plungers are also available where the coating is of nickel chrome alloy mainly used for non-porous applications.
 Most common manufacturers of these kinds of plungers are National, Gaso, Gardner Denver, Oilwell, and Union.

 - Wrist pins: A wrist pin is a part in a reciprocating pump that connects the connecting rod and the crosshead.
 As the crosshead moves, the wrist pin oscillates in a sleeve, called the wrist pin bushing, and acts as a bearing.
 The lubricated joint helps the crosshead move smoothly.